rupendrab/MLClassification01/WeightLiftingClassification.md

 ## Model Selection

-We have applied a total of ten different classification models were to the training data set and calculated their efficiencies on the training data set.
+We have applied a total of ten different classification models to the training data set and calculated their efficiencies on the training data set.
 The results were cross validated against the testing data set so we can say with some measure of confidence that the prediction accuracy will hold good.
 In general, we assume that the accuracy observed on the testing set is our expectation of the accuracy of the model in predicting the "classe" variable.
+The expected out of sample error rate is the error rate observed on the test set.

 We have also tried to evaluate the models based on how long they take to build.
 This is important because in real world situations, the data would often be much larger than this data set (about 1000 times or more), so a slow model might simply be unusable.
 In order to compare models, we have used the same execution environment [n1-standard-8 (8 vCPUs, 30 GB memory) on Google Compute Cloud, CentOS 6.7 OS and R version 3.2.2].
 Multicore processing was enabled using the doMC library and all available 8 cores were used.

 #### Model 1 (RPart)